hellerve/ptolemy/done.md

 and full of wisdom, and the next time I find a beautiful fallen branch, I’m going to bring it home.
 My carving tools are ready.

+* *Das Gilgamesch-Epos* by **Wolfram Frhr. von Soden** (2003)

+It is always interesting to read old epic poetry and old texts in general, and at least to me it’s surprising how little has changed.
+To people familiar with the Judeo-Christian tradition, many of the stories will seem oddly familiar—an ark, a flood, a dove?—, with an almost off-puttingly repetitive narrative.

 ## Management

 ### Papers